Highsky7/DolbotX/README.md

 DolbotX is a versatile autonomous robot platform built on ROS2, engineered for complex perception and navigation challenges.
 The robot is designed to excel in a variety of simulated "seasonal" environments (Spring, Summer, Fall, Winter), a robot tracking mission, and a target-following mode for a Unitree Go2.

 The system operates on a distributed computing architecture, typically split between a host laptop and an NVIDIA Jetson.
 It integrates multiple cameras, including an Intel RealSense depth camera, and interfaces with Arduino-based controllers for precise wheel motion and LED status indicators.

-## Core Features

-- **Seasonal Vision Algorithms:**
-  - **Spring (Friend-or-Foe):** Identifies allied ("ROKA") vs. enemy units from military uniform data and controls an LED indicator accordingly.
-  - **Summer (Multi-Task):** Concurrently recognizes traffic lights to issue 'stop'/'go' commands and detects supply boxes to trigger collection actions.
-  - **Fall (Marker Following):** Detects and follows a sequence of visual markers (`A`, `E`, `Heart`, etc.).
-  - **Winter (Snow Navigation):** Navigates snowy terrain by identifying a clear path from a fusion of standard track and snow segmentation.
-- **Object Following:** Tracks and follows a Unitree Go2 robot using a model of its rear profile, maintaining a precise distance with depth data.
-- **Drivable Area Segmentation:** Utilizes Bird's-Eye-View (BEV) and camera-space perception to identify and navigate drivable surfaces across various terrains (colored tracks, sand, gravel, snow).
-It generates and follows smooth paths, even with multiple drivable regions in the frame.
-- **Multi-Camera Integration:** Fuses data from several USB cameras and an Intel RealSense depth camera for comprehensive environmental perception.
-- **Hardware Integration:** Employs robust serial communication with Arduino controllers for low-level wheel and LED control.

 ## Visualizations